ersc-docs/ersc-docs.github.io/pages/A-Seamless-Modding-Rewrite.md

 <b>Will be using Clever's moveset modpack to demonstrate since it comes with no additional `.dll` mods or `Mod Engine 2`</b>

-1. Open the zip file you have downloaded with prefered file archiver. by selecting open archive or double left clicking.
+1. Open the zip file you have downloaded with prefered file archiver,<br /> by selecting open archive or double clicking.

     ![image](https://github.com/ersc-docs/ersc-docs.github.io/assets/174225858/b9ffedb1-c36f-4c47-b934-2f62d007c7df)